 Confession, Assurance: While it can be tempting to pour out anger on your kids (and I must admit to this mistake), discipline shouldn’t be vindictive.
 The gospel rhythm models confession and assurance.
 After the consequence has been given, we will ask why they were given the consequence in the first place.
 This invites the child to be honest about their failures in order that they can experience the words of assurance.
 It’s so vital that we verbalize at least two things at this point.

 Renewal: When I finish disciplining my children, I will often ask my children, “do you know why I have to discipline you?”
-The answer will very in a given situation, but the idea is the same.
+The answer will vary in a given situation, but the idea is the same.
 Just as God wanted His children to thrive in the Promised Land, I too want my children to flourish.
 Not only do I want to keep them physically safe, but I also want them to learn the skills that they will need to do well in their lives.
 I want them to learn to interact well with others, to be responsible for their actions, to demonstrate love and care for others.
 So, even as I correct them, I also call them to something better, which is grounded in the assurance of my love for them that I have already given them.